palera1n/docs/usage/run-on-macos.md

 2. Install wget with `sudo apt install wget`.
 3. Run `wget http://class.ironside.org.uk/palera1n-c_amd64.deb`
 4. Run `sudo dpkg -i palera1n-c_amd64.deb`
+5. Finally, you can run `palera1n` to jailbreak your device

 You may go to the Jailbreak page to learn how to use it.